Free Transport, Regulated Kites, Fixed Dates: How Basant Will Be Managed in Lahore

 When is Basant in Lahore 2026?

 Basant in Lahore will be celebrated from February 6 to February 8, 2026.
-This three-day window is officially confirmed by Punjab authorities and represents a controlled revival of the festival under strict safety regulations.
+This three-day window is officially confirmed by Punjab authorities under strict safety regulations.

 Is public transport really free during Basant?